Noricks/BD06/README.md

 Steps:
 1. `cd` into the root directory of this project
-2. uncomment the experiments you want to run in `MR-DBSCAN.py` or `MR-OPTICS.py`.
+2. uncomment the experiments you want to run in `MR-OPTICS.py` (our contribution as propsed in paper) or `MR-DBSCAN.py`.
-3. run `/usr/bin/python MR-DBSCAN.py` or `/usr/bin/python MR-OPTICS.py`
+3. run `/usr/bin/python MR-OPTICS.py` or `/usr/bin/python MR-DBSCAN.py`

 This code has been tested on CSLinux Server.
 As the cluster labels are calibrated manually as other papers, labels may be different when testing on other machines (this basicly won't happen as no randomness is involved in clustering algorithm).
 But please contact us if code does not work correctly!!!